 We often know very little about the lives of our parents before we came along, and even then perhaps not much outside of our dynamic with them in their parental roles, so the idea of getting to spend time with them in their childhoods is an enticing and emotionally charged one, particularly in the context of a recent family bereavement, and it’s brilliantly realised by Sciamma, with a clarity, unhurried pace, and attention to detail that proves utterly enthralling.
 As the film draws to a close its emotional resonance builds to what feels like a tender comforting embrace.
 A gentle yet deeply moving, and indelible cinematic experience.

 Céline Sciamma’s Petite Maman had its world premiere at the 71st Berlin International Film Festival where it is in competition.

-NEON has acquired North American rights to distribute the film.
+NEON has acquired North American rights to distribute the film on April 22nd 2022.